*This post may contain affiliate links.

 Believe me, I know how difficult it is to stay on track once you’ve eliminated foods from your diet.
 When I don’t stick to these ten tips*, I fall off the wagon.

 I can occasionally (in moderation) eat foods that, previously, my body couldn’t handle.
-This is because I’ve done the work and healed myself.
+This is because I’ve done the work and healed my gut.

 This means that I can have a small amount of the food on occasion and it doesn’t cause severe symptoms like it used to.
 Unfortunately however, that will likely not be the case for everyone.
 This is especially true if you have allergies (although there may be a solution for you if you have food allergies).